jsenv/core/readme.md

 - :sparkles: Same dev experience for source and test files
 - :ok_hand: Seamless integration with standard HTML, CSS and JS

-Jsenv is NOT a tool for fullstack projects where client and server code are in the same files.
+Jsenv is NOT a tool for fullstack projects where client and server code are in the same files.<br />
 Jsenv is designed for projects where client and server codebases are independent.

 # Demo